 Our firm also recently received preliminary approval to be class counsel for a North Carolina class action in which the collection agency agreed to pay $1.2M (approximately $100 per class member) to resolve their debt collection violations.

-If you have recently been on the receiving end of a template letter from a creditor threatening action beyond the scope of the original credit terms, or if any of the previously mentioned points applies to a debt collections process you are currently undergoing or have undergone in the past, the experienced consumer rights attorneys at Maginnis Law are here to protect your rights and uphold the protections afforded to you by the FDCPA.
+If you have recently been on the receiving end of a template letter from a creditor threatening action beyond the scope of the original credit terms, or if any of the previously mentioned points applies to a debt collections process you are currently undergoing or have undergone in the past, the experienced consumer rights attorneys at Maginnis Howard are here to protect your rights and uphold the protections afforded to you by the FDCPA.
 We will review your debt collection letters at no cost to you and let you know if you have a claim.
 Resolutions of these claims can also be of assistance in resolving any debts that you do actually owe.

-Talk to an attorney at Maginnis Law today to receive a free case review and determine the best way to protect your interests.
+Talk to an attorney at Maginnis Howard today to receive a free case review and determine the best way to protect your interests.
 Use our contact form and one of our attorneys will get back to you shortly.
 You can also subscribe to our mailing list to keep up to date on your rights in the face of unlawful actions by corporations and debt collectors.